noahingh/argocui/README.md

 ## Command

 ```
-Usage of acui
+Usage of argocui
   -debug
     	Debug mode.
+  -ro
+    	Read only mode.
   -trace
     	Debug as trace level.
-  -ro
-    	Read only mode.
-Some features such as terminate and delete doesn't work.
+  -version
+    	Check the version.
 ```

 **Note that when you run the command it create the log file at** `$HOME/.argocui/log`.